The pillowcase with rips… garbage, right?! This is what happens when a teenager plays with a pillow.

 Tip: Use a sewing pin to poke the corners out.

 Yet again, I feel a small achievement for reusing an item.
-As a matter of fact, I often apply this resizing technique to repurpose unwanted items.
+I often apply this resizing technique to repurpose unwanted items.

 A small daily action that makes a big difference!